aakarner/ctpp-analysis/README.md

 * **Keys to Map Lookup Files to Data.docx**
 * **Formula to Calculate Margins of Error for Zero Estimates by DSSD.docx**

+The data tables within each part contain consistent headings.
+These are descirbed in

 The following text files are all pipe-delimited (y tho?):

 * **acs_2006thru2010_ctpp_table_shell.txt**: This file includes variable names cross-referenced using the table name (TBLID) and line number (LINENO).